AndrewAnnex/asp_scripts/README.md

 These scripts have been developed and tested on recent versions of Fedora, Ubuntu and Scientific Linux.
 They should work on other flavors of GNU/Linux either natively or in a VM.
 I expect some of the scripts will fail on Mac OS X because the versions of *sed* and *awk* that ship with OS X tend to be older and have different functionality compared to their GNU cousins.
 A workaround would be to compile GNU versions of these programs from source or install from a package manager like MacPorts or Homebrew.

+## Installation ##
+Git Clone the repository to whatever system(s) you are using and ensure the ctx and hirise folders are included in your PATH.

-## Basic Usage ##
+## Usage ##
-Scripts for processing CTX and HiRISE data are organized into their own subdirectories.
-The order in which individual scripts should be run is listed below.
-Please see comments in the individual scripts for detailed usage information.
-Running any of the scripts without arguments will print a usage message.
+HiRISE and CTX have 3 approximately equivalent steps, with specific usages detailed in the files but detailed below:

 ### CTX ###
-1. ctxedr2lev1eo.sh
+1. ctx_pipeline_part_one.sh
-2. asp_ctx_lev1eo2dem.sh
-3. asp_ctx_step2_map2dem.sh
-4. pedr_bin4_pc_align.sh
-5. (Estimate max displacement between initial CTX DTM and MOLA PEDR using your favorite GIS software)
+2. (Estimate max displacement between initial CTX DTM and MOLA PEDR using your favorite GIS software)
-6. asp_ctx_map_ba_pc_align2dem.sh
+3. ctx_pipeline_part_two.sh

 ### HiRISE ###
-1. asp_hirise_prep.sh
+1. hirise_pipeline_part_one.sh
-2. asp_hirise_map2dem.sh
-3. (Estimate max displacement between initial HiRISE DTM and reference DTM, such as CTX, using your favorite GIS)
+2. (Estimate max displacement between initial HiRISE DTM and reference DTM, such as CTX, using your favorite GIS)
-4. asp_hirise_pc_align2dem.sh
+3. hirise_pipeline_part_two.sh (possibly using the final DEM.tif from the CTX step as an input)

+Note that these workflows can be completed approximately in parallel, only step 3 for hirise (using `hirise_pipeline_part_two.sh`) is dependent on completing the CTX DTM if you wish to use a paired CTX DTM for aligning the HiRISE DTM.
+The other thing to note is that the reference DTM used to align the HiRISE DTM should be a `DEM.tif` file, not the products from dem_geoid which end in `DEM-adj.tif`.

+Due to the long run times associated with these scripts, bash traces are enabled in each file (the calls to `set -x/set +x`) to enhance logs to STDOUT.
+Users are encouraged to run commands with `nohup` to save logs, ie: `nohup ctx_pipeline_part_one.sh <args> &`.

 ## Referencing This Workflow ##
 Please cite the following LPSC abstract in any publications that make use of this work or derivatives thereof:
 Mayer, D.P. and Kite, E.S., "An Integrated Workflow for Producing Digital Terrain Models of Mars from CTX and HiRISE Stereo Data Using the NASA Ames Stereo Pipeline," (2016) LPSC XLVII, Abtr. #1241. <http://www.hou.usra.edu/meetings/lpsc2016/pdf/1241.pdf>
 E-poster: <http://www.lpi.usra.edu/meetings/lpsc2016/eposter/1241.pdf>

+Please also cite the AGU 2017 abstract (#284824) "Stratigraphic Mapping of Intra-Crater Layered Deposits in Arabia Terra from High-Resolution Imaging and Stereo Topography" by Andrew M Annex, Kevin W Lewis and Christopher S Edwards

 The Ames Stereo Pipeline itself should be cited according to guidelines outlined in the official ASP documentation.